3 observations after Embiid leaves following hit to his face, Sixers lose to Pacers

 All attention turned to Embiid's health at the tail end of the second.
 He was hit in the face by Mathurin's arm as the Indiana guard pursued a potential offensive rebound.
 Embiid eventually rose to his feet and walked back to the Sixers' locker room holding a towel to his face.
 He did not come back to the floor.

-It's unsurprising that the Sixers would want to thoroughly evaluate Embiid, who has twice worn a mask on his face during the playoffs after returning from orbital fractures.
+The sinus fracture is another injury woe in a long, long list for Embiid, who's twice worn a mask on his face during the playoffs after returning from orbital fractures.

 Comeback effort fizzles out